 We like to hide our eyes, kick the dirt and say, “Ahh, that isn’t necessary,” but deep down inside we really wish you would.

-Refunds are given in accordance to the following guidelines (unless noted differently on a specific offering):
+Refunds are given in accordance to the following guidelines, unless noted differently on a specific offering:

-• Less than 7 days: No refund or course credit.
+- 30 days, or less: No refund or course credit.